Millions tune in for daily 24-hour ‘Great Moose Migration’ – Sweden’s slow TV hit

 Why millions are tuning in for daily 24-hour ‘Great Moose Migration’ – Sweden’s slow TV hit

-The 20-day event can be watched around the clock, with mega-fans tracking every moose movement
+The 20-day event can be watched around the clock, with mega-fans tracking every moose movement, writes Stefanie Dazio

 Ulla Malmgren stocks up on coffee and prepares all her meals in advance.
 ‘The Great Moose Migration,’ a Swedish slow TV hit, is about to begin – and she doesn’t want to miss a moment of the 20-day, 24-hour event.